Charte-dot/The-Tipsy-Tiger-cg/README.md

 * Users can register for an account by entering a username, an optional email and a password.

 * A choice of  call to action buttons.
 Sign-up completes the registration and redirects user back to the home page.
-Home button redirects user to home page but no account has been registered.
+Home button redirects user to the home page but no account has been registered.

 ![](documentation/User-story-ss/register-form.png)
 *Registeration form*